Effective Date: May 6, 2020

 - To manage, operate, and improve the Services and grow our business, including understanding our customer base and the effectiveness of our marketing, events, promotional campaigns, and publications.

-- To enable us to interact with you, including to send you newsletters, client advisories, and direct marketing communications and other materials if you consented to us doing so.
+- To interact with you, including to send you newsletters, client advisories, and direct marketing communications and other materials if you consented to us doing so.

 - To understand how users use our Services, including by generating and analyzing statistics.